 Bramel is tall, athletic, and lean.
 Bramel has some space to add muscle and we have seen, through the years, Coach Brohm prefers his tackles to be long, lean and athletic as opposed to stodgy, bulky Mammoths.

-Kentucky Prep Gridiron has no trouble predicting Will Bramel from Boyle County will make the first Team All-State team this year, as he was one of only two underclassmen on the 2nd team a year ago.
-We also firmly believe Bramel will go on to have a great career in the Big Ten Conference, however we do foresee him possibly requiring a red-shirt year to get himself properly and physically ready to block edge rushers the likes of which he will see in College Football.
+Kentucky Prep Gridiron has no trouble predicting Will Bramel will make the All-Staten first-team this year, as he was one of only two underclassmen on the 2nd team a year ago.
+We also firmly believe Bramel will go on to have a great career in the Big Ten Conference, however we do foresee him possibly requiring a red-shirt year to get himself properly and physically ready to block edge rushers the likes of which he will see in college football.